THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 - FileVault Supported
 - Recovery Supported
 - Fan Speed reporting (estimated speed not actual, requires use of special EFI located in Archive folder (NO LONGER BEING UPDATED))
-- Native Sleep Button Support (OpenCore only)
+- Sleep Button Support (Release 1.3.0 and up.
+See directions to enable button support.)

 ## Planned Features